GrantMeStrength/retro/zog/zog.md

 ## What's next

 Well, I still would like to get C code compiled and running on it.
-And know that I see a video display, it seems that a keyboard for input isn't too much to ask.
+And now that I see a video display, it seems that a keyboard for input isn't too much to ask.